SyedKamranGH/LocationSearchApp/README.md

 4. **Android Specific Issues**:
    - Check that your Android SDK is properly configured
    - Ensure you have JDK 11 or newer installed

-For any other issues, please open an issue on the [GitHub repository](https://github.com/SyedKamranGH/LocationSearchApp/issues).

 ## Additional Resources